TOILmodular/EurorackChordSequencer/README.md

 - For the tranistors 2N3904 the SMD version MMBT3904 is used on the PCBs.
 - In order to save space, I am always using small size resistors, about 3mm length, which are about half the size of usually used resistors.
 - The switches used are a standard SPDT toggle switches.
 Some of them are of type ON-ON, others of type ON-OFF-ON.
 Please check the BOMs, which differ depending on the version (original or Thonk).
+- For the momentary pushbuttons in the "Thonk" version PCB (Mouser no. 8MS8P1B05VS2QES), two connection points are marked as connected.
+You need to orientate the pushbutton on the PCB in a way, that the connection is closed for those two points, when the button is pushed.

 Many thanks to TimMJN!